sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/03 - Alex's Warning.md

 Wait, people thought they were in kahoots with Mustache Girl?
 "Uh... but I'm not.
 That little girl beat me up when she saw me.
 I'm just a regular kind person here."

 "I can believe that, from having met you.
 But I'd still be careful, dear.
-If anyone asks you to come with them, I'd politely decline... except perhaps if it's the alien girl with her spaceship, and perhaps DJ Grooves the film director.
+If anyone asks you to come with them, I'd politely decline... except perhaps if it's an alien girl with a purple top hat, and perhaps DJ Grooves the film director.
 Anyone else...
 I'd watch out."
 Cooking Cat rested her paws in Alex's hands.
 "You've got this, Alex."

+Alex's expression was blank as she processed what she was told.
+"I... thanks?
+How... should I get off this island, then?"

+Cookie smiled.
+"Don't you worry.
+There's an underground rail station that connects to the greater Metro network, so you should be able to travel whereever you need from there.
+'Course, the Mafia blocked it up with boulders some time ago, but looking at your stature, I think you won't have any trouble squeezing over the top.
+And hey!
+If you need to, the Metro itself is a nice place to lay low for a while.
+Just... be mindful you don't attract any unwelcome attention.
+It's not the sort of place you want to stay for too long."

+Her eyes flicked up to something past Alex, and she straightened up.
+"Well!
+It's been a pleasure meetin' you Alex.
+I do hope we bump into each other soon."
+As she stood from her chair, she surreptitiously slipped something into Alex's pocket.
+"I hope you'll come by before you leave Mafia Town.
+I'd love to load you up with some *proper* meals for the road."
+With a smile, she turned and made to leave.
+"Til then, dear!
+Happy eatin'!"

+Alex stared after Cooking Cat as she walked off, and nearly jumped as the clank of something being placed on her table surprised her.
+She turned back, and met the eyes of a Mafia Goon, who glared at her as he served her plate of what could best be described as 'slop'.
+Without a word, the Goon walked off to serve something much more edible to a group of other Mafia at the next table.

+She stared down at the plate and no longer felt hungry.